Aztec death whistle

-The Aztec death whistle or ehecachichtli is a type of whistle formerly used by the Mexica people.
+The Aztec death whistle is a type of whistle formerly used by the Mexica people.
 Though the original whistles likely made a wind-like sound, modern replicas usually produce a high-pitched shrieking sound and are most commonly used to scare off people or animals.

 Discovery

 In the late 1990s, at the Tlatelolco site in Mexico City, the excavation of a temple dedicated to the Aztec wind deity Ehecatl revealed the remains of a 20-year-old male sacrificial victim clutching various musical instruments, among them a small ceramic skull-shaped whistle.
 This artifact, later dubbed the "Aztec death whistle," gathered public interest.

 Analysis

 The whistle's sounds, analyzed through its functioning mechanism, have been noted to resemble the sound of wind and fall within the human hearing sensitivity range.
 Experimental models of death whistles have been constructed and tested to explore hypotheses and for use in conferences and demonstrations, given that the original ancient resonators cannot be utilized for these purposes.

 A common misconception is that this whistle produced a sharp shriek-like sound.
 However, these sounds credited as the Aztec death whistle are actually produced by much larger reproductions of the whistle.
 Music archeologist Arnd Adje Both, who has tested the original excavated whistles, reports that the actual sound produced is far softer, describing it as similar to "atmospheric noise generated by the wind."